 1 .
 Location is not restricted

-Controlled environment hydroponic farming can be done almost anywhere because it is based on a controlled environment.
+Hydroponic farming can be done almost anywhere because it is based on a controlled environment.
 You can cultivate plants in a desert, an ice cap, or even in space!
-The plants get the water and nutrients they require without depending on sunlight or rain to survive.
-This allows crops to grow in areas where traditional agriculture is not viable.
+The plant roots get the water and essential nutrients they require without depending on sunlight or rain to survive.
+This allows plants grow in areas where traditional agriculture is not viable.

 2 .
 Less space required